The debate about the mind–body connection has been around for millennia.

 2 Examples of the Mind–Body Connection

 The mind–body connection of trauma

-The polyvagal theory (Porges, 2001) describes and explains different mechanisms of neural regulation and their related behaviors when perceiving a threat, involving the brain cortex, immune response, hypothalamic-pituitary-adrenal, and gut-brain axes.
+The polyvagal theory describes and explains different mechanisms of neural regulation and their related behaviors when perceiving a threat, involving the brain cortex, immune response, hypothalamic-pituitary-adrenal, and gut-brain axes (Porges, 2001).

 - Arousal.
 Cardiac regulation response promotes either engagement or disengagement with the environment after perceiving a threat.

-- Fight-or-Flight response.
-The inhibition of the vagus nerve and the sympathetic nervous system’s activation leads to an increase in metabolic activity to mobilize the body to either escape or confront the threat.
+- Fight-or-flight response.
+The inhibition of the vagus nerve and the sympathetic nervous system’s activation lead to an increase in metabolic activity to mobilize the body to either escape or confront the threat.